 Who are Third Culture Kids?

-This is a truncated version of an interesting article about the experience of being a TCK (Third Culture Kid) published in Psychology Today With thanks to Marianna Pogosyan for bringing this to my attention.
+This is a link to an interesting article about the experience of being a TCK (Third Culture Kid) published in Psychology Today With thanks to Marianna Pogosyan for bringing this to my attention.

 The ache for home lives in all of us, the safe place where we can go as we are and not be questioned.Maya Angelou